Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Experimental verification

 The experimental test bench comprises a host computer, a battery test system (BTS), a thermal chamber, and a battery management system (BMS).
 The BTS module is capable of generating various current waveforms for both charging and discharging the battery in accordance with control signals from the host computer.
 The thermal chamber is employed to regulate the ambient temperature during battery testing.
 The BMS module is responsible for gathering experimental data, including voltage, current, and temperature, and then transmitting this data to the host computer for further analysis and processing.

+Since thermal failure experiments are expensive, hazardous, and challenging to replicate with real-time data, the modeling approach outlined in \cite{saw2016computational} is employed to simulate both normal and abnormal scenarios in the battery pack.
 As depicted in Fig. \ref{fig:battery_pack}, the battery system comprises 24 cylindrical battery cells and is employed for evaluating the performance of the proposed method.
 Initially, four cells are connected in parallel, followed by the connection of six ($P=6$) parallel pairs in series.
 Each battery cell is labeled with its serial number on the top.
 To replicate the actual cooling process, there is directional airflow ($v=1$\ m/s) on the left side of the battery system.
 The key model parameters and their sources are detailed in Table \ref{tab:parameters}.

 An internal short circuit (ISC) within a battery cell is employed to simulate thermal abnormalities in the battery system.
 In the early stages, the thermal process of a small resistance can be considered as the effect of ISC on the battery system, as discussed in \cite{feng2016online}.
 The corresponding power density function, denoted as $P(t)$, can be calculated using the following expression: